-Recent highlights include the title role in Verdi’s Attila and Silva (Ernani) at Milan’s La Scala, Banquo (Macbeth), Figaro (Le nozze di Figaro), Assur in Rossini’s Semiramide and Leporello (Don Giovanni) at the Metropolitan Opera, Philippe II (Don Carlos) and the title role in Boris Godunov at the Opéra national de Paris.
+Other recent highlights have included the opening of the 2020/21 season at the Bolshoi as Philip II (Don Carlo), Boris Godunov in a new production at the Opéra de Monte-Carlo, Attila and Silva (Ernani) at La Scala, Banco, Figaro (Le nozze di Figaro), Assur (Semiramide) and Leporello (Don Giovanni) at the Met and Philip II (Don Carlos) and Boris Godunov at the Paris Opéra.

-Ildar Abdrazakov has set up his own foundation to support and promote talented young musicians.
-Since 2018 he has organized an annual festival in Russia and invited various renowned singers to give concerts and lead masterclasses.
+Ildar Abdrazakov has established his own foundation with the aim of supporting and encouraging young and talented musicians.
+Since 2018 he has organized annual festivals in Russia and invited distinguished singers to give concerts and masterclasses there.